 Right to life and right to protection of families and children

-If Melinda needs the documents because she is caring for her mother, David’s decision could restrict the right to life or the right to protection of families and children.
+If Melinda needs the documents because she is caring for her mother, David’s decision could limit the right to life or the right to protection of families and children.

 Everyone has the right to have their human rights protected without discrimination.
 When one person’s human rights need to be balanced against the rights of another person or group, the Human Rights Act 2019 shows us how to do this.

-David needs to know what law, if any, supports his decision to restrict a human right, and the steps he must complete to ensure his decision is fair and for good reason.
+David needs to know what law, if any, supports his decision to limit a human right, and the steps he must complete to ensure his decision is fair and for good reason.

 David will have workplace procedures that help him respond to requests for information.
 The procedures he follows will come from laws about how people can access information, such as the Information Privacy Act 2009.